-A typical app developer at 1902 Software has experience as an iOS developer, Android developer, or as a Microsoft web developer proficient in C# (for Xamarin), and goes through in-house structured training for coding standards and UI/UX optimization.
+A typical app developer at 1902 Software has experience as an iOS developer, Android developer, or as a Microsoft web developer proficient in C# (for .NET MAUI (Xamarin) ), and goes through in-house structured training for coding standards and UI/UX optimization.

 Our team also does regular app code reviews, refresher workshops, and knowledge sharing to ensure that our know-how in the field stays current.

 Most of our developers transition from web to app development, and therefore can program both the app and the backend.
 This puts them in the best position to reuse code in either the app or the backend system — a huge technical advantage over other developers who only focus on one part of the system (exclusively the app, or exclusively the backend).

 App project team